 It’s interesting the situations that God will place us in to show us these things about ourselves.
 I have learned that He will systematically strip away every single stronghold we have until we see just how badly we’re absolutely missing the point.

 My purpose – my entire sense of belonging and self-worth – had been coming from who I was to the people around me, not from who I was in Him.
-I had become so comfortable in the familiarity of my old life that I failed to recognize this until He plopped me down smack-dab in the middle of the woods, and forced me to see Him.
+I had become so comfortable in the familiarity of my old life that I had failed to recognize this until He plopped me down smack-dab in the middle of the woods, and forced me to see Him.

-We’ve been here in warm, sunny Orlando for eleven years now, but God has continued to show me that I still struggle with this sin of wanting to be known, and I still falter in situations where I’m not.
-Sometimes these feelings even bubble up and fight for control of my confidence.
+We’ve been here in warm, sunny Orlando for thirteen years now, but God has continued to show me that I still struggle with this sin of wanting to be known, and I still falter in situations where I’m not.
+Sometimes these feelings still bubble up and fight for control of my confidence.

 Thanks for growing with me.